Log Periodic aerials

 Log Periodic aerials : tilt them up at the front !

-We recommend that all Log Periodic aerials are tilted up a few degrees at the front end (installed outside, this is not relevant for loft installs).
+We strongly recommend that all Log Periodic aerials are tilted up a few degrees - five degrees ? - at the front end (installed outside, this is not relevant for loft installs).
 Some say this can occasionally help with interference suppression (and the fact they’ve got a wide acceptance angle) but, more importantly, far more importantly, it helps to keep water out of the junction box at the front of the aerial.
 Both the models of DM Log we sell are supplied with tilting clamps to easily facilitate the necessary elevation, they are the only Logs available with tilting clamps (as far as I know ! ).

-Unfortunately the Log36 does not come with a tilting clamp, and furthermore cannot be retro fitted with one either.
+Unfortunately the Log36 does not come with a tilting clamp, and furthermore it cannot be retro fitted with one either.
 Thus, after fitting the aerial, the manufacturer’s advice is to :

 “slacken off the wing nuts [even better, replace them with plain nuts ! ] on the supplied clamp, push the front end of the aerial up, then retighten the nuts.
 If the front of the aerial sags back down repeat the process but pushing the front end up further, repeat until a few degrees of tilt are present”.